 Projects that are considered substantial improvement must meet current Florida Building Code, 6th Ed.
-(2017), as well as the provisions of the Collier County Flood Damage Prevention Ordinance.
+(2017), as well as the provisions of the Collier County Floodplain Management Ordinance.

 Learn more from FEMA's Answers to Questions About Substantially Improved/Substantially Damaged Buildings brochure, dated August 2018 (published November 2, 2018).

 The forms below are required to be submitted when the scope of work for a building permit includes reconstruction, rehabilitation, addition, or other improvement to the structure.
 These forms will assist in the determination of whether the scope of work will be a substantial improvement or repair of substantial damage.

 Main Campus: 2800 North Horseshoe Drive, Naples, FL 34104